GabeScott/standard-works-vault/General Conference/1974 October - The Most Vital Information.md

 Who else but the apostles Peter, James, and John would be more appropriate or better qualified to restore the Melchizedek Priesthood just a few weeks later?
 Yes, those same great apostles who walked and talked with the Savior during his brief ministry, returned to earth for a specific purpose in our time.

 Yes, with all of the soberness of my soul, I declare that God’s house is a house of order.
 His holy purposes are not carried out by man’s whim or fancy but, rather, in this church which bears his name, sacred ordinances can only be performed by proper authority.
-We agree with Paul that “no man taketh this honour unto himself, but he that is called of God, as was Aaron.”
-(Heb.
-5:4.)
+We agree with Paul that “no man taketh this honour unto himself, but he that is called of God, as was Aaron.” ([[Hebrews 5.4|Heb.
+5:4]].)
 Priesthood authority of the Lord Jesus Christ was restored by John the Baptist, by Peter, James, and John in the spring of 1829.

 Since the reestablishment of the Lord’s true church 144 years ago, there has been a driving compulsion among the members of the Church to share their good feeling with their neighbors, with their friends, and abroad.
 “Every member a missionary” has become a byword in this Church, as thousands can be found throughout the free world bearing witness, explaining the restoration, and radiating the Spirit of Christ unto all who will listen.